List of Blue Öyster Cult members: 1987 onwards

 Upon receiving an offer to tour in Greece, Blue Öyster Cult reformed in 1987 with returning keyboardist Lanier and new drummer Ron Riddle.
 The band's next studio album, Imaginos, was originally recorded as an Albert Bouchard solo album, but was later reworked and released by the band.
 Riddle left in May 1991 and was replaced the following month by Chuck Burgi.
 John Miceli briefly substituted for Burgi in May 1992, and in September 1995 the drummer left the band to join Rainbow.
 Rogers also left in April, with Greg Smith taking his place until Danny Miranda took over in August.
 John O'Reilly joined on drums in September, but would only remain until the following August when Burgi returned.
 Miceli returned for a string of shows in early 1997, before Bobby Rondinelli joined in February.
+Guitarist Al Pitrelli toured with the band as a substitute for Lanier from February to March during the band's 1999 tour.

 After contributing to three studio albums, Miranda and Rondinelli left Blue Öyster Cult in September 2004, the former joining Miceli in the band for the Las Vegas production of the We Will Rock You musical and the latter joining The Lizards full-time.
 Miranda was replaced by Richie Castellano, while Jules Radino took Rondinelli's place.
 Lanier played his last show as a member of Blue Öyster Cult in November 2006, retiring from all recording and touring shortly after.
 Castellano took over Lanier's role in the band, while bass was handled briefly by returning members Miranda followed by Rogers, before Rudy Sarzo joined in June.
 Sarzo remained until 2012, when he and the band decided to part ways.
 Kasim Sulton took Sarzo's place, remaining with the band until early 2017 when Miranda returned.

 Members

+Bold indicates members of the classic lineup.